 I have to remind myself of that on a daily basis.
 Every time she pulls something new.
 It’s not up to her anymore.
 The kids say things here and there: “Mom says [oldest] can’t have in person activities unless she also does in person learning at school.”
 (It’s not up to her) “Mom says if [oldest] doesn’t go to school in person, it doesn’t count and she doesn’t get celebrated for any educational achievements, like doing really well on a test.”
 (It’s not up to her) Mom says, Mom says…” (It’s not up to her)

-I’m so used to everyone doing what she says that I struggle to even acknowledge that this is the new reality.
+I struggle to even acknowledge our, my, new reality.
+Where she commands, we obey.
 But it is.
 She’ll say something– and it doesn’t happen.
 She’ll tell the kids, “This is what it’s going to be.”
 She’ll make announcements over dinner.
 Issued like commands from an officer.
 But then it doesn’t happen.
 Whatever she says is going to happen, doesn’t.
-And slowly, all of us around her are starting to understand this.
+Sometimes it does, but other times, it doesn’t.
+Slowly, all of us around her are starting to understand this.

 It’s not up to her.